Video Game / Shining Force II

-- Bring My Red Jacket: Sir Lemon [AKA the Red Baron before he finally exits the Heel-Face Revolving Door] can revive himself from death after a battle, and wears armor that is precisely the color of blood — because it's painted with the blood of his dead enemies.
+- Bring My Red Jacket: Sir Lemon (Red Baron, before he exits the Heel–Face Revolving Door) can revive himself from death after a battle, and wears armor that is precisely the color of blood — because it's painted with the blood of his dead enemies.

 - Chess Motifs: One battle takes place on a chess board.
 The pieces move like regular enemies though.

 - Clown Car: The caravan, which holds the members of the force between battles.
 It magically shrinks anyone who enters.

 - Co-Dragons: Odd Eye is repeatedly talked up as the strongest of the Greater Devils (and he is, though Zeon and King Galam are even stronger), but he's not involved in directing Zeon's forces - that job is held by Geshp.
 Odd Eye serves as Zeon's personal hammer instead - when Zeon finally gets tired of Geshp's screwups and burns him to death, he assigns Odd Eye to personally capture the Jewels from Bowie.

 - Crutch Character: Kiwi, who can also be Lost Forever.
 Although his defense is stellar right from the start, making him a useful Stone Wall if nothing else, defense has no effect on magic, and his Hit Point gains are always tiny, making him increasingly useless despite the ability (once promoted) to fly and breathe fire.

 - Damsel in Distress: Princess Elis is pretty much the perfect hackneyed stereotypical example.
 All she needed was for Zeon to tie her to the railroad tracks.